AndreMiller97/shopping-list-frontend/README.md

-# Supermarket List App
+# Shopping List App

-This is an application made using React.js with the goal of creating a supermarket list using the 4 basic requests in the API (GET, POST, PUT, DELETE).
+This is an application made using React.js with the goal of creating a Shopping list using the 4 basic requests in the API (GET, POST, PUT, DELETE).

 <p>
     <img heigth="500" src=""/>